Preventing Mice In My Basement

 Remove food and water sources inside.
 Make sure all food is stored in sealed, sturdy containers, and fix any water leaks your home may have.
 If food and water are not available, mice will be less likely to stick around.

-If you are dealing with mice in your basement, or other pests have invaded your home, the best course of action to get rid of them and keep them out is to partner with a professional pest control company.
+If you are dealing with different types of rats and mice in your basement, or other pests have invaded your home, the best course of action to get rid of them and keep them out is to partner with a professional pest control company.
 Here at Adams Exterminating Company, we use the most advanced methods to inspect, monitor, bait, trap, treat and pest-proof homes for rodent infestations.
 Reach out to Adams today for prompt assistance.